Harris Museum & Art Gallery: Collections

 There is also a selection of commemorative glass, which includes Jacobite drinking glasses, and a charming display of ‘friggers’ (novelty items including miniature ships).The collection of enamels is small (53 items) but of a high quality.
 They date mainly from the 18th and early 19th century and many are of English origin.
 There is also a Limoges enamel plaque, some Oriental cloisonné pieces, two examples of late 19th century art enamel in the champleve technique and a few early 20th century French enamels.

 Mrs French Scent Bottle Collection: The Harris houses the largest scent bottle collection in Britain – and one of the most important in the world.
 The bottles, made from ceramic, glass, silver and other materials, date from the 18th, 19th and early 20th centuries.
-There is also a regular tours of and talks about the perfume bottle collection, check the what’s on calendar for details of the next .
+There is also a regular tours of and talks about the perfume bottle collection, check the what’s on calendar for further details.

 - Location: Market Square, Preston, Lancashire PR1 2PP